lumpy darkness

 Edmund Scientific 6" reflector

-Friend of my sister's and brother-in-law's, Al, gave us this telescope.
+Friend of my sister's and brother-in-law's, Al, gave us this Newtonian telescope with equatorial mount.
 Apparently, it was collecting dust at his place.
 We will surely put it to good use.
-We'll keep it at Mom's.
+Initially kept at Mom's.

 The photo below is from the web; it is not of Al's 'scope.
 We don't have the straps or finder scope.
 We do have a clock drive.
 Shower cap added later!